Koh-i-noor Polycolor Colored Pencils

 Packaging and Presentation – 3.5/5

 These sets primarily come in a tin container, although we have seen them come in a cardboard and even wood box as well.
 The tin or wood box is definitely preferred to help protect these due to how fragile they are.
 The pencils themselves are pleasant looking with color-coordinated exteriors, gold lettering, and a nice gold accent at the base.
 For the price, they definitely fit the part nicely.
 We also like the large font that makes it easy to identify the brand, pencil type, and color.

 Cost – 3/5

 Depending on packaging and quantity, these will be in the mid to premium-priced range.
 This is a good price for an intermediate-level pencil with decent performance.
-The only main concern is that it might be difficult to get the full life out of some of some of the pencils due to how fragile they are, which would obviously mean looking into replacements sooner than anticipated.
+The only main concern is that it might be difficult to get the full life out of some of the pencils due to how fragile they are, which would obviously mean looking into replacements sooner than anticipated.
 Also, if you are able to snag a set with the tin case, it helps to justify the price even more (compared to the much cheaper-looking cardboard box).